-Subsequently, coverage is relative as it is the only one 5C to incorporates peer partner performance in the formulation of a single partner’s reach (to account for market relevance).
+Subsequently, coverage is relative as it is the only 5C to incorporate peer partner performance in formulating a single partner’s reach (to account for market relevance).
 As a result, coverage is quantified differently than both contribution and capability.

 Evaluating market focus

 Multiple factors impact and influence a partner’s market focus.
-To score partners on coverage, evaluate which markets a partner does business in by breaking them down according to a geographic territory, customer segmentation, or a combination of these two factors.
+To score partners on coverage, evaluate which market a partner does business in by breaking them down according to a geographic territory, customer segmentation, or a combination of these factors.

 Determining a partner’s reach

-To calculate a partner’s reach score, first categorize the market by the estimated number of customers who have not been reached, and the average revenue per account.
+First, to calculate a partner’s reach score, categorize the market by the estimated number of customers who have not been reached and the average revenue per account.